Fpromi23/Test-git/README.md

-Hello this is Faria Promi
+Hello this is Faria Promi.
-I am 22 years old
+I am 22 years old.
-I am from America
+I am from America.